C-Pro/geche/README.md

 And do not forget to `Unlock` the `Tx` object, otherwise it will lead to lock to be held forever.

-Returned `Tx` object is not a transaction in a sense that it does not allow commit/rollback or isolation level higher than READ COMMITTED.
+Returned `Tx` object is not a transaction in a sense that it does not allow rollback, but it provides atomicity and isolation guarantees.

-It only provides a way to do multiple cache operations atomically.
+`Locker` provides `ListByPrefix` function, but it can only be used if underlying cache implementation supports it (is a `KV` wrapper).
+Otherwize it will panic.

 ## Benchmarks